cykerway/complete-alias/README.md

 -   It is **generic**.
 The program works with all commonly defined aliases, even those with leading redirections and those aliasing to themselves.

 -   It is **universal**.
-A single program completes all aliases blindly, which means users don't have to define different completion functions for different aliases.
+A single function completes all aliases blindly, which means users don't have to define different completion functions for different aliases.